Intro to Gouging Cane

 I have decided to make this a free post because of the lack of specifics included in this post.
 Because all gouging machines are a little different and have their own nuances, I highly suggest you ask the maker of your gouging machine questions such as:

-- What diameter cane works best with the blade
+- What diameter cane will work best with the blade and the bed of the gouging machine

 - How wide should the pre-gouged cane be to fit in the bed of the gouging machine